 If you are looking for a yummy change from your usual Christmas Cookie recipes this tasty Mocha Almond Biscotti is something worth trying.
 Maybe you will get the urge to go dunking in your espresso too!
 Happy cookie baking.
 Enjoy!

-In a large bowl beat sugar and butter until well blended (I used my food processor to make this dough and it worked really well), add vanilla mix, then beat in eggs one at a time, beat until combined.
+- In a large bowl beat the butter and sugar until well blended (I used my food processor to make this dough and it worked really well), add vanilla mix, then beat in eggs one at a time, beat until combined.

-In a medium bowl whisk together flour, baking powder and coffee, then gradually stir into egg mixutre.
+- In a medium bowl whisk together flour, baking powder and instant coffee, then gradually stir into egg mixture.
 Fold in chocolate chips and almonds.
 Batter will be quite sticky, so wrap in plastic and refrigerate for at least 30 minutes (I left mine in the fridge for 2 hours).

-Remove from fridge and form into 4 logs, place on a parchment paper lined cookie sheet.
+- Remove the dough from the fridge and form into 2 logs (approximately 9 inches / 23cm), and place them on a parchment paper lined cookie sheet.

-Cut the logs diagonally into 3/4 inch (2 centimeter) thick slices (or thinner if desired), lay on their side, on parchment paper lined cookie sheets.
+- Cut the logs diagonally into 3/4 inch (2 cm) thick slices (or thinner if desired), lay them cut side up on the parchment paper lined cookie sheet.
 Bake for approximately 8-10 minutes or until dry.
 Cool completely before serving.
-Can be frozen, store covered.
 Enjoy!